MohamedMohsen01/python-methods-cheatsheet/README.md

-# python-methods-cheatsheet
+# Python-Functions-Methods-Cheatsheet
-# Python Built-in Methods and Functions
+# Python Built-in Functions and Methods
 This repository serves as a comprehensive reference guide for built-in methods and functions in Python.
 It provides an organized collection of commonly used methods and functions available in the Python Standard Library, covering various data types and functionalities.

 ## Content Index